iboutsikas/iboutsikas.github.io/docs/7.1.0/basics.md

 : A list of `title`-`url` pairs that link to external resources related to this project.

 `author`
-: Shown below the project, similar to posts.
+: Optional.
+Shown below the project, similar to posts.

 `big_project`
 : Optional.
 When `true`, the project preview will span the full content width.
 You can use this for projects that you want to direct additional attention to.
 You can set/override this for an entire page, by setting `big_project` in the front matter (applies to the `projects` and `welcome` layout).